Gabrielle Nowee

-Gabrielle "Goldiie" Nowee (born June 4, 1989) is a songwriter.
-She has worked with many songwriters including Diane Warren, Babyface, P.Diddy, and Tricky Stewart.
+Gabrielle "Goldiie" Nowee (born June 4, 1989) is an American songwriter.
+She has worked with many songwriters including Diane Warren, Babyface, P. Diddy, and Tricky Stewart.
 In 2012, she was a finalist on the hit television show The Voice, and she has also appeared in a music video for 50 Cent.
 Goldiie is most known for her songwriting for Chris Brown, David Guetta, Christina Aguilera, K Camp, Busta Rhymes, Nipsey Hussle, Jesse McCartney, Luke James, G Eazy, Kehlani, TLC, Meek Mill, Jeremih, and Ty Dolla Sign.
 She is associated with the Universal Music Publishing Group.